 - Loại bỏ các ứng dụng, phần mềm mặc định không cần thiết: Microft EDGE, Microsoft Teams, các ứng dụng được cài vào nhằm mục đích quảng cáo, nhận tài trợ…

 - Giữu nguyên các chuẩn bảo mật: Microsoft Defender Antivirus, Core isolation, and Data encryption intact.

 - Sử dụng tài khoản local ( cài đặt Windows mà không cần tài khoản đăng nhập của Microft )

 - Tối ưu hệ thống toàn diện,

-Should you install Tiny 11 at the present time?
+Should you install Windows 11 Tiny at the present time?

 Currently, Windows Tiny 11 22H2 is being released as a trial version (beta 2), and despite its high level of system stability, minor issues could still arise depending on your PC configuration.
 Therefore, caution is advised while using it.